cakephp/docs/en/appendices/3-6-migration-guide.rst

   with ``:var`` style placeholders.
 * ``Router::routeExists()`` was added.
 This method lets you check if a route array can be resolved into a valid route.
+* Routes can now use compact 'string targets'.
+See :ref:`routes-configuration` for more information.

 Shell
 =====